The defense in a Dodge City child death case is arguing to allow polygraph test results to be allowed in court.

 There's a reason.
 They're not always accurate.

-Eyewitness News talked to long time attorney Stephen Joseph about this case who says there's a lot to consider with polygraph tests.
+Eyewitness News talked to long time attorney Stephen Joseph--with Joseph Hollander & Craft--about this case.
+Joseph says there's a lot to consider with polygraph tests.
 He said the results depend on the operator number one, but also the person taking it.

 They do not work like you see in the Hollywood.
 The tests do not tell you whether a person is telling the truth.
 Joseph said they tell you what that person believes.